nikodemus/foolang/README.md

 # foolang

-## Constant Classes + Inline members = Value Semantics
+## Value Semantics

     @class Point { x <Int>, y <Int> }
-        constant
         accessors
+        value
-    @class Rectangle { p1 <inline:Point>, p2 <inline:Point> }
+    @class Rectangle { p1 <Point>, p2 <Point> }
     @classMethod Rectangle new
         self p1: (Point x: 0 y: 0)
              p2: (Point x: 0 y: 0)
     @method Rectangle p1
        p1
     @method Rectangle left
-       p1 := Point x: (p1 x + 1) y: p1 y
+       p1 x: (p1 x + 1)
-       p2 := Point x: (p2 x + 1) y: p2 y
+       p2 x: (p2 x + 1)
        self

-- `p1 x` becomes a direct read.
-- Constructor targeting p1 becomes an assignment Optimize away p1 y := p1 y
-- Returning `p1` allocates a Point
+Returning a p1 allocates a fresh copy.

-How to support `p1 x: newval`?
-Since Point is a constant a writer doesn't make sense.
-If Point is a 'value' instead, then it makes sense, but then what happens here?
+There are effectively two classes: KnownPoint and UnknownPoint.

+Rectangle uses KnownPoint which is completely inlined into it.
+Assignment and references are simple and have no indirection.

+UnknownPoint is a bit tricker:

-      let box := { value: Point x: 0 y: 0 }
-      let p = box value
+      let box := Box new: (Point x: 0 y: 0) let p = box value
       box value x: p x + 1
       p x == box value x

-Point/x: cannot make a copy because it doesn't have access to the slot holding the value.

-(What if it had?
-Ie. pointer to the location as part of the arguments.
-THAT might work.
-Non-values don't need to care.
-Values could then do copy-on-write.
-I still don't like that it means semantics depend on the type.)
+To support value semantics this should evaluate to false.

 Record/value cannot make a copy because it doesn't know it should.

+UnknownPoint/x: to make a copy it needs access to the location where the copy that is being mutated is stored.
+Then it can do copy-on-write.

 ## IDE